gorse-io/docs/src/docs/api/kafka-connect.md

 }
 ```

-To insert users from a topic with custom label fields, map the source user ID and labels paths to Gorse fields:
+To insert users from a topic with custom label fields, map each source label path to a Gorse label name:

 ```json
 {